 Things to be taken care of, before applying for a Google Adsense account:

 - Prefer using a custom Top Level Domain: Although I don’t have much idea whether it really impacts using a blogger blog for applying for an Adsense account, I really prefer using a custom TLD e.g. .com, .in, .net etc. Never apply using domains like .tk, .pk or sub-domains (e.g. domain.subdomain.com etc.).
 There are very less or no chances of approval using these domains.
-Please never use domain name, which looks like confusing, or domain spoofing.
+Never use a domain name, which looks confusing, or domain spoofing.

 - Enough Quality Content: Before applying for an Adsense account, make sure you have enough good quality blog posts.
 Quality here means, the content should be genuine, unique, and should not be copied from anywhere.
 It is advised to have minimum 7-10 blog posts, with length varying from 300-600 words each.